RafaelNTeixeira/Trike/README.md

 Regardless, the development of this game enriched our knowledge in prolog development and made us realize that it was important for us to confront such a different programming environment since it helped us understand how to approach complex problems and structure code in a more logical and rule-driven manner.

 #### Possible improvements
-If we had more time, we would like to:
+If we had more time, we would like to have:

-- Have implemented the choice of playing in different board sizes
+- Implemented the choice of playing in different board sizes
-- Improving the algorithm for hard bot difficulty so that it could detect when the opponent could trap it's pieces and prevent it
+- Improved the algorithm for hard bot difficulty so that it could detect when the opponent could trap it's pieces and prevent it

 ---